 {

-// Send damage to the player
+// Send damage message to the player

 other.gameObject.SendMessage("MakeDamage", damage, SendMessageOptions.DontRequireReceiver);

-// Destroy the rocket
+// Destroy the bullet

 Destroy(gameObject);